Should engineer be a protected title? You bet, so you can easily tell if someone’s got the know-how to handle a job safely and effectively.

 The FAA employs folks who act like PEs and review designs, called Designated Engineering Representatives (DER).
 They have the expertise to ensure aircraft designs meet industry standards.

 SpaceX engineers design rockets without licensure

-- You need a license to assign liabilities
+- A license to assign liabilities.

 Graduating engineers versus PE licensure exam data